-- Travellers should avoid contact with bats.
-Bites from bats are frequently unrecognised.
-Rabies-like disease caused by bat lyssaviruses is preventable with prompt post-exposure rabies management. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial.
-Although rabies has not been reported in other animals in this country, it is sensible to seek prompt medical advice if bitten or scratched.
-It is possible, although very rare for bats to pass rabies like viruses to other animals including pets. - Post-exposure treatment and advice should be in accordance with national quidelines.
+- Travellers should avoid contact with all animals.
+Rabies is preventable with prompt post-exposure treatment. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial. - Post-exposure treatment and advice should be in accordance with national guidelines.